AgPipeline/drone-makeflow/README.md

 3. Create another folder for the output folders and files
 4. Run the docker container's `short_workflow` app specifying the name of the orthomosaic and either the name of the shapefile or geojson file, or the URL of they [BETYdb](#betydb) instance to query for plot boundaries

-_NOTE_: that the orthomosaic must be the file name without any extensions; in other words, leave off the `.tif` when specifying it on the Docker command line.
+_NOTE_: the orthomosaic must be the file name without any extensions; in other words, leave off the `.tif` when specifying it on the Docker command line.

 #### For example: <a name="can_shp_example" />